 It’s hard to keep motivated in the face of failure.
 On some days I wake up ready to go and other days I don’t feel like doing anything.
 Sometimes I have self-doubt and that creates a lag in my motivation.

 In my many, many, many decades of life, I’ve used different strategies to get myself back into action.
 Now, these strategies aren’t difficult but they require persistence and dedication.
 Here’s a list of strategies that might be helpful.

 The only way of discovering the limits of the possible is to venture a little way past them into the impossible.― Arthur C. Clarke

 I’m going to borrow the Nike slogan but it’s true, you just have to do it.
 Getting started is most of the battle, once you get started you can use your momentum to keep going.
-I start with being consistent, having a daily routine and adding to the routine in small increments.
+I start by being consistent, having a daily routine and adding to the routine in small increments.

 After a while, it gets easier to do things, like going to the gym, because I make it a routine and started with an easy workout.
 The motivation is carried by the habit.

 Procrastination, my old friend.
 Such a comfortable friend.
 Until the deadline comes and there’s no more time.
 I’ve been guilty of procrastination, it happened in Pharmacy School as well.

 One way to battle procrastination is to start small.
 Breaking things down into smaller parts is a good way of learning and project management.
 It also helps when tracking progress.

 If small steps don’t work, I make the steps smaller.
 I might have overestimated the sizes and need to readjust.
 The important thing for me is that I keep moving forward, even if it’s slow, patience is important.